JuanBocadi/JuanBocadi/README.md

 ---

 ### 🧩 Current Projects
 - 🚗 **AutoSys** – Vehicle intake and diagnostics management system built with ASP.NET Core MVC and SQL Server.
 - 📊 **Dashboard App** – Data visualization project for decision-making using Python and Power BI.
-- 🌐 **Freelance Web Development** – Custom websites and business automation for local clients.
+- ⚙️ **Custom Software Development** – Building tailored systems and automation solutions for businesses.

 ---

 ### 💼 Experience
 - 👥 Collaborating on academic and freelance software projects.
 - 🧰 Focused on developing complete, scalable, and user-centered applications.
 - 🚀 Constantly learning and improving clean, maintainable code practices.

 ---